 Q. Does Reiki interfere with any medical treatment or medication?

-Q. How much is a Reiki session?
+Q. How much does a Reiki session cost?

-Q. What does the term Reiki Master mean?
+Q. What does the term ‘Reiki Master’ mean?

 A. It is generally understood to mean Reiki Teacher.
-Some people may call level 3A students Master, Master Practitioner, Master/Practitioner.
-It is important to talk with your Reiki Teacher to clarify the levels of Reiki before proceeding to training.
+Some people may call Level 3A students ‘Master’, ‘Master Practitioner’ or ‘Master/Practitioner’.
+It is important to talk with your Reiki Teacher to clarify the levels of Reiki that they teach before proceeding to training.